igorklyopov/heads-and-tails-cli/README.md

 ## Prerequisites

-1. Latest LTS version of NodeJS
+1. Latest LTS version of Node.js
 2. npm >= 7

 ## How to use

-- Download or clone the repo.
+- Download or clone the repository.
 - Install the game:

   ```sh